asayers/cbdr/cbdr.md

 > By wall-clock time, sha1 was 16-18% slower than md5 (α=99.9%).

-Now our colleages have some idea of how good the benchmark was.
+Now our colleagues have some idea of how good the benchmark was.
 Note how we also reported the alpha-value.  `cbdr analyze` lets you customize this parameter with the `--significance` option, but it defaults to 99.9%.